kyma-project/cli/README.md

 - `install` installs Kyma to a cluster based on the current release.
 It replaces the `ìnstaller.sh` and `is-installed.sh` script.
 - `uninstall` uninstalls all Kyma-related resources from a cluster.
 - `completion` generates and shows the bash completion script.
-- `test` triggers and reports the tests for every Kyma module.
 - `help` displays and explains the usage of a given command.